chatoffside/leviticus/README.md

 # leviticus
-Leviticus is a test-network for Ethereum smart-contracts
+Leviticus is a platform for managing Ethereum smart-contracts

 ## Steps